 Today, some American politicians like to say that China is our friend—an affable but tough competitor in the global marketplace.

 China is NOT our friend.

 Any government that can murder its own children so indiscriminately and so ruthlessly as it did 30 years ago, cannot be trusted to act rationally or benevolently toward us or any other nation.

 The China of 2019 remains a nation of iron-handed one-party rule replete with human rights violations and corruption.
 This is a nation fixed on global economic and political domination.
 I have no doubt that if hundreds of thousands of students and protestors were to occupy Tiananmen Square again today, the result would be the same as it was on that summer night 30 years ago.

 The post that follows contains my recollections of that gruesome night in 1989—one that is indelibly etched into my memory.
 It’s a little longer than most of my posts, but that bloody night in Tiananmen Square was also one of the longest I ever spent.
 I hope you will read on.
 At the end of my post you can click on the link to an interview I did with National Public Radio for the 25th anniversary of the massacre.
+Feel free to comment.

-China was the world’s biggest story in the summer of 1989 when several hundred thousand students, labor leaders, and other dissidents occupied the 5 million square foot concrete piazza known as Tiananmen Square in the heart of Beijing.
+China was the world’s biggest story in the summer of 1989 when several hundred thousand students, labor leaders, and other dissidents occupied the five million square foot concrete piazza known as Tiananmen Square in the heart of Beijing.
 For seven weeks as the world watched, some 500,000 “pro-democracy” demonstrators descended on Beijing’s most sacred site to protest corruption, human rights violations and one-party rule.